wainersm/cc-cloud-api-adaptor/peerpodconfig-ctrl/README.md

 # peerpodconfig-ctrl
-peerpodconfig-ctrl is a kubernetes controller which is responsible for watching the PeerPodConfig CRD object and manages the creation and deletion lifecycle of all required components to run peer pods.
+peerpodconfig-ctrl is a Kubernetes controller which is responsible for watching the PeerPodConfig CRD object and manages the creation and deletion lifecycle of all required components to run peer pods.